Gaussian regularization for resonant states: open and dispersive optical systems: Killing Mie softly

 where ${\cal C}_\mu$ and ${\cal D}_\mu$ are cylinder functions of integer or real order $\mu$.
 For the integral (\ref{snr18}) we need to take ${\cal C}_\mu=J_{n+1/2}$ and ${\cal D}_\mu=Y_{n+1/2}$.
 The expression (\ref{watsoninteg}) is used (with a minus sign) to give the contribution from the lower limit to the integral (\ref{snr18}).
 In the case chosen, the asymptotics show that the contribution from the upper limit (infinity) is precisely zero.
 (For other cases, like the integrals $ {\cal I}_{j j}$ and $ {\cal I}_{y y}$, there is a delta function contribution which comes from the upper limit; this arises if the asymptotic expansion of the integrand in expressions like (\ref{snr18}) with $\eta=0$ as $x \rightarrow \infty$ contain a constant term in addition to terms oscillating around zero.)
 The result is in this case:

-We now give an example of the effectiveness of the Gaussian ``killing" function technique for the integral (\ref{snr18}): see Fig.~\ref{figkill}.
+We now give an example of the effectiveness of the Gaussian ``killing" function technique for the integral (\ref{snr18}): see \cref{fig:kill}.
 Even with a Gaussian with $\eta$ only equal to 0.01, the divergent integrand is replaced by one which can be integrated accurately.
 The numerical integration of the Gaussian form with $\eta =0.01$ gives $0.0164787 - 0.0138487 i$, for integration with upper limit 80 or beyond.
 The analytic value for the integral (\ref{snr21}) is $0.0163332 - 0.0135188 i$.
 For $\eta=0.005$, the numerical integral gives $0.0164062 - 0.0136812 i$, slightly closer to the exact answer, while for $\eta=0.001$, the numerical integration in Mathematica fails.

-As a second example, we give in Fig.~\ref{figkill2} plots of the integrand in the following normalization integral:
+As a second example, we give in \cref{fig:kill2} plots of the integrand in the following normalization integral:

 As $\eta$ gets smaller, the oscillating real and imaginary parts of the integrand become for larger $x$ concentrated between Gaussian envelopes.
 The envelopes peak round $x=-\Im (k)/\eta$, and have a $1/e$ full width of $2/\sqrt{\eta}$.
-The peak modulus of the envelope is $\exp [(\Im k)^2/\eta]$, and the oscillations within the envelope go as $\exp [2i \Re (k) x]$.
-The oscillatory behavior means that the value of the integral over this peaked region alternates between positive and negative, and has on average the value zero.
+The peak modulus of the envelope is $\exp \{[\Im (k)]^2/\eta\}$, and the oscillations within the envelope go as $\exp [2i \Re (k) x]$.
+The oscillatory behavior means that the value of the integral over this peaked region alternates between positive and negative values, and has on average the value zero.
 To carry out the integral directly for small $\eta$ becomes increasingly difficult, particularly if $\Re (k)$ is small in magnitude.

 The peak value of the envelope increases rapidly as $\eta$ decreases, while there are more and more cancelling positive and negative contributions to the integral.
-In order to obtain an accurate numerical estimate for the integral, more and more decimal places have to be used in evaluations of the elements of the integrand, if the oscillations are to cancel out the diverging peak value.
+In order to obtain an accurate numerical estimate for the integral, more and more decimal places have to be used in evaluations of the elements of the integrand, if the oscillations are to cancel the diverging peak value.

 This means, for calculations with a fixed accuracy (say 10-12 decimal places) there will be a smallest value of $\eta$ for which the numerical estimate is good.
-The calculations will get more and more difficult as the ratio $|\Im (k)/\Re (k)|$ increases.
-These remarks emphasize the value of the analytic studies~\cite{arxiv2018} which have shown there is a simple explicit and general answer for normalization integrals such as (\ref{hhintex}).
+The calculations will get more and more difficult as the ratio $|\Im(k)/\Re(k)|$ increases.
+These remarks emphasize the value of the analytic studies~\cite{McPhStout20} which have shown there is a simple explicit and general answer for normalization integrals such as (\ref{hhintex}).